My Old Kentucky Home (Mad Men): Production

 Series creator and executive producer, Matthew Weiner, wrote “My Old Kentucky Home” with Dahvi Waller.
 In an interview Matthew Weiner did with AMC, he revealed his vision and thoughts about important moments from the episode.
 He mentioned how the episode was shown in three parties; the different ages, classes, as well as who belongs where.

 In Joan and Greg's party, they are seen for the first time since the incident that occurred in season two, showing that not only has she not left him, but is going to host a party for Greg.
 While the guests are over, it is mentioned that Greg has lost a patient, which Joan is unaware of.
 Instead of speaking about it further, Greg has Joan perform to win his guests over.
 Mathew wanted to emphasize the fact that Greg having Joan perform could be seen as a loving act, but it could also be interpreted as controlling.
 Weiner stated; “And the fact that he is keeping this appearance up to help himself, to cover for his own inadequacies, is very painful.”
 When the show's writers asked Christina Hendricks whether she could play the piano she told them of her accordion skill, which they incorporated into the story.

 Weiner also wanted to highlight the fact that Don and Roger have different views on life.
 Don is not very understanding about Roger's choices, and seems to feel out of place at Roger's party.

-Regarding Don and Betty's relationship, Weiner wanted to highlight on their marital status, and how even by the very end of the episode, after Betty has gotten hit on and Don noticing how in love Roger and Jane are, Betty and Don kiss.
+Regarding Don and Betty's relationship, Weiner wanted to highlight their marital status, and how even by the very end of the episode, after Betty has gotten hit on and Don noticing how in love Roger and Jane are, Betty and Don kiss.
 Although they kiss, they seem to be both kissing other people.
 Weiner wanted to reveal how Betty and Don want something else in this episode.